• Jobs of the World

 ONLINE

-This course addresses the question of why fundamentally equal humans living in different countries enjoy very different standards of living.
-The aim of this course is to make the very latest research in economics on these issues accessible to anyone who is sufficiently curious about it.
-It is modeled after the award-winning undergraduate development course at the London School of Economics and Political Science (LSE), and, like its model, it is entirely based on research articles.
+The course explored why fundamentally equal humans across countries experience very different standards of living.
+Its aim was to make cutting-edge research in development economics accessible to anyone curious about the field.
+Modeled after the award-winning undergraduate development course at the London School of Economics and Political Science (LSE), the programme was based entirely on research articles.

 sidebar